whatisnuclear/website/waste.md

 <figure>
 <a href="/img/ingestion-radiotoxicity-nuclear-waste.png"><img
 src="/img/ingestion-radiotoxicity-nuclear-waste.png" alt="Graph showing radiotoxicity of
-nuclear waste decaying over time" class="img img-responsive center-block"></a>
+nuclear waste decaying over time" class="img img-fluid center-block"></a>
 <caption>How dangerous nuclear waste is to eat as a function of time compared to eating
 natural uranium ore (dotted line).
 The various curves show that the toxicity decreases faster if you recycle the waste and burn the very long-lived radionuclides as